catchpoint/Integrations.GoogleCloudMonitoring/Stackdriver-Webhook/README.md

 Cloud Monitoring with Catchpoint provides visibility into cloud services and the applications they depend on.
 Cloud services depend on many different services, from Nginx to Elasticsearch to Cassandra.
 With Cloud Monitoring, Operations teams can proactively monitor their infrastructure with data collected from application instrumentation, probes, events, and metadata.
 With integrations to collaboration tools, alerts can be sent via Slack, PagerDuty, and others.
 And with advanced charting and dashboards, analysts can isolate issues and recover quickly.

-This integration uses the [Cloud Monitoring](https://cloud.google.com/monitoring) REST API to ingest raw data from Catchpoint Test dat webhook.
+This integration uses the [Cloud Monitoring](https://cloud.google.com/monitoring) REST API to ingest raw data from Catchpoint Test Data webhook.

 ### Catchpoint Tests

 #### Supported Metrics

 1. **Connect** The time to establish a connection with a specific URL.
 Reported in milliseconds.

-1. **DNS** The time to resolve the primary URL.
+2. **DNS** The time to resolve the primary URL.
 Reported in milliseconds.

-1. **Content Load** The time to load all components, from the first byte to the last byte, from the provided URL.
+3. **Content Load** The time to load all components, from the first byte to the last byte, from the provided URL.
 Reported in milliseconds.

-1. **Document Complete** The time to render the full webpage.
+4. **Document Complete** The time to render the full webpage.
 Reported in milliseconds.
+5. **Round Trip Time** The time it takes for a network request to go from a starting point to a destination and back again to the starting point
+6.  **Packet Loss** occurs when one or more packets of data travelling across a computer network fail to reach their destination

 #### Supported tests and available metrics

 1. **Web Test** Connect, DNS, Content Load, Document Complete
 1. **Transaction Test** Connect, DNS, Content Load, Document Complete
 1. **API Test** Connect, DNS, Content Load
 1. **Trace route Test** :  Packet loss , round trip time, number of hops.
 1. **Ping Test** :  Packet Loss, Round Trip Time.
 1. **DNS Test** :  Response times.

 ##  Prerequisites